 I prefer to think that not only CAN we can infuse inclusivity throughout a wedding and especially the ceremony, but also, that we SHOULD!

-Inclusivity to me, means that everyone at your ceremony, feels welcomed, included and comfortable.
+Inclusivity to me, means that everyone at your ceremony feels welcomed, included and comfortable.
 Regardless of their gender or sexuality identity, whether they live with a disability or their size or nationality.

 As a celebrant, I am one of the first to arrive at a ceremony.
 I like to take a few minutes to get myself set up, grounded and walk off those nerves before my couple’s guests arrive.
 Once they do arrive, I am there, ready to welcome them!
 To me, how I refer to those guests matters.
 Not everyone, including myself, responds favourably to Ladies And Gentlemen!
 However, Family and Friends.
 Assembled VIPS.
 Folks.
 Your Community.
 These instantly feel much more inclusive, regardless of everyone’s gender or indeed, nobility.

 Guests have followed an invite or a website to a wedding and are eager to be part of the day.
 As a celebrant, I consider it part of my role to let guests know what is going to happen over the next 25 minutes.
-I invite them to relax, laugh, cry, applaud.
+I invite them to relax, laugh, cry, and applaud.
 Giving them permission to feel and emote.

 If as a couple, you can feel and hear that your guests are enjoying your ceremony, there is a very good chance that you will enjoy it even more as well.